Showing posts with label roses. Show all posts

 Talladega Superspeedway is the biggest, fastest, and most competitive motorsports facility in the world.
 Records for both speed and competition have been established at Talladega.

 Talladega Superspeedway can accommodate more than 143,000 seated guests and thousands more in the 212-acre infield.
-The track offers van tours to visitors daily during working hours except on weeks around events.
+The track offers van tours to visitors daily during working hours except during the weeks around events.

 Adjacent to the track is the International Motorsports Hall of Fame and Museum, which opened in April 1983 and is dedicated to the preservation of the history of motorsports